-A sympathy card is a great way to reach out to someone in their time of loss.
-You can usually find a card that does a great job of expressing your sympathy in a powerful and meaningful way.
-However, it means so much more if you take the time to write a personal message in the card.
+A sympathy card is a great way to reach out to someone in their time of loss to express your condolences.
+You can usually find a sympathy card that does a great job of expressing your condolences in a powerful and meaningful way.
+However, it means so much more if you take the time to write a personal message in the sympathy card.
 The only problem is, coming up with the right thing to say can be very challenging.
 It’s hard to find words to express the magnitude of your sympathy and condolences.
-Here are some examples of messages to write in your sympathy card when you don’t quite know what to say.
+Here are some examples of condolence message ideas to write in your sympathy card when you don’t quite know what to say.

 1. You Are in My Prayers

 When a person is grieving they can take comfort in the fact that people are praying for them.
 It makes them realize that they’re not alone.
 Let the person know that you’re thinking about them and praying for them often.